Who We Are

-Jim Roberts is a Systems Engineer at Hewlett-Packard with a Masters of Science degree from Purdue University in Computer Science.
+Jim Roberts retired after 42 years in information management, retiring from Hewlett Packard.
+He has Masters of Science degree from Purdue University in Computer Science.
 For several years, Jim and his wife led the Dayton, Ohio chapter of the Weston A. Price Foundation (WAPF).
-He taught science labs in college, undergraduate computer classes at Purdue, and sign language for interpreters and sign choirs in church.
-His hobby has been photography since high school and was the primary photographer in numerous annuals.
+He taught science and computer undergraduate classes, sign language classes for interpreters in church, and now teaches photography and UAV classes in local high school.
+His hobby has been photography since high school and was the primary photographer in numerous annuals and DVDs.

-When he first encountered the impact of raw milk on individual health, he was determined to ensure it could be shared on DVD.
-Since then he has made over 700 educational DVDs and the profits have supported the legal defense of raw milk farmer’s.
+When he first encountered the impact of raw milk on individual health, he was determined to ensure it should be shared on DVD.
 After encountering all the negative press on raw milk, he developed TheOtherRawMilk.com website to clarify the difference between the raw milk developed expressly for human consumption and the raw milk that is selected for industry-supported research.